Steps to prequalify for a personal loan

 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .

-You can increase your chances of being prequalified by paying your bills on time, keeping balances low and aiming to pay credit card balances in full each month.
-In this article, we provide steps to prequalify for a personal loan and the information you will need to do so.
+You can increase your chances of being prequalified by paying your bills on time and aiming to pay credit card balances in full each month — or at least keep balances low.

 What is personal loan prequalification?